Andzumoti/Pomoshchnitca/README.md

 ## Attention
 This project is just started recently.
-So there are no releases and it is licensed as "No-License".
+There are no releases and it is licensed as "No-License".
+Therefore, you have no rights without permission.
-When the first release published, I'll unset such license and set AGPL.
+When the first release published, I'll unset such license and licenced as open source.

 # Pomoshchnitca(Помощница)
 Desktop mascot project

+## Version
+Alpha 0.2

 # About Author
 ### Name